Disclaimer

 - Prison sentences in severe cases

-The IRS must prove willfulness beyond a reasonable doubt.
+The government must prove willfulness beyond a reasonable doubt.

 - Repeated underreporting over multiple years